optomus/aon-assessment/README.md

 ### 1. iplatform-domain
 ---
-This module has the domain and common models, repositories, specifications.
+This module has the domain models, repositories and specifications.
 ### 2. iplatform-service
 ---
-This module has the domain and business.
+This module has the domain and business services.

 ### 3. API
 ---
 This module exposes the REST API endpoints.
-The API contract can be viewed at ```http://localhost:9091/swagger-ui.html```
+The API can be tested by using the swagger UI at ```http://localhost:9091/swagger-ui.html``` after running the application.

 ## How to run the application